 Once you have a better grasp of how the various types of BCDs fit you, then you may be able to confidently order BCDs online in the future.
 Always check the sizing chart for each BCD model because there may be subtle sizing differences between brands.
 The best thing to do is to take your own measurements and see where they fall within size ranges.

 Lastly, do not be content with a BCD until it perfectly fits your body!
+Another great starting point is to read this review.
 We wish you the best of luck on your search.